AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 ## Background

 **Jit throughput** is the speed at which the jit can generate code.
-In .Net Core and .Net Frameork, the jit runs in-process with the .Net application.
+In .Net Core and .Net Framework, the jit runs in-process with the .Net application.
 So time spent jitting impacts the overall execution time of applications, sometimes dramatically.
 The impact is usually most noticeable early in the life of the application, where it impacts startup time.
 But the jit can also be invoked